cakama3a/Prometheus82/README.md

 john@gamepadla.com

 ## Donation
-Gamepadla is not a commercial project, and its development is based solely on the author's enthusiasm.
+- Gamepadla is not a commercial project, and its development is based solely on the author's enthusiasm.
 If you want to support me, please do so at https://ko-fi.com/gamepadla
+- Or you can donate in cryptocurrency at [https://plisio.net/donate/1pkNYhBv](https://plisio.net/donate/1pkNYhBv)